ejsadiarin/Hotel-Reservation-System/mco2-docs/mco2-demo.md

 --
-Deluxe to 25%
+Deluxe to 25% - setRoomType
-Exec to 40%
+Exec to 40% - setRoomType
-Decrease rooms to 30
-Universal tax of 10% (added to total price)
+Decrease rooms to 30 - Hotel class, createHotel Universal tax of 10% (added to total price) - calculateTotalPrice